 Some ways the Fellowship could be put to use are:

 - Professional and personal development – training, study, attending conferences and travel

-- Projects – funding for and assistance with the management of innovative projects to improve the emotional, social and economic wellbeing of Indigenous Victorian
+- Projects – funding for and assistance with the management of innovative projects to improve the emotional, social and economic wellbeing of First Nations Victoria

 - Support – administrative assistance, office equipment and vehicle allowance

 Each Fellow works closely with a small Advisory Group, chosen for their expertise, networks and skills in strategic planning and project management.
 The Fellow can draw on the support of their Advisory Group as needed throughout their term.

 The Advisory Group provides the Fellow with opportunities to receive regular feedback, introductions to wider networks, assistance with strategic planning and a supportive team that is committed to the individual aims of each Fellowship.